| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 HIPAA

-The acronym for the Health Insurance Portability and Accountability Act of 1996, intended to provide standards for protecting the privacy of personally identifiable health information (PHI).
+The acronym for the Health Insurance Portability and Accountability Act of 1996, intended to provide standards for protecting the privacy of individually identifiable health information (See also: Protected Health Information).

 HIPAA Authorization